CHHONSOCHEAT/Mavel-data-visualization-dashboard/README.md

 <img width="413" alt="image" src="https://github.com/cheat0072017/Mavel-data-visualization-dashboard/assets/164551467/86c8ae07-964e-49cc-b7bb-b8ed63fe0372">

 Welcome to my personal Power BI portfolio repository!
-Here you will find a collection of Power BI projects and dashboards that demonstrate my skills and intermediate in data visualization, business intelligence, and analytics using Power BI.
+Here you will find a collection of Power BI projects and dashboards that demonstrate my skills and foundation in data visualization, business intelligence, and analytics using Power BI.

 # About Me